 Over 53% of the top UK 100 companies this year will create graduate vacancies, and IT is included within this.
 We feel that whilst IT University degrees aren’t aligned to skill shortages this will be a popular and wise way to add IT talent to businesses.

 Investing in staff and existing employees to learn new skills within IT should also be popular, this ensures you retain and grow your best staff.

 Permanent .net Developers and Permanent Dynamics CRM Developers as mentioned above, but also Permanent Architects as many opt to stay contracting.

 Crimson operates within a number of vertical and horizontal niche markets including Microsoft Technologies (Dynamics CRM and SharePoint), Automotive, Retail, Legal, Financial Services and Logistics.
 We boast an enviable client list and are partnered with a large number of Microsoft Gold Partners, other clients we work with: Brown Shipley, Metro Bank, TNT, Virgin Media and Volkswagen to name a few.

 Within these areas of specialism we consider ourselves experts at sourcing professionals from Helpdesk through to CTO level with everything in between; including but not limited to Business Analysts, Testers, Project and Programme Managers, Architects, Change Consultants and Developers.

-I regularly use Tungl (formerly Technically Compatible) and particularly like to combine the application with assessment days, which we regularly run for our clients.
+I regularly use ShowTech (formerly Technically Compatible/Tungl) and particularly like to combine the application with assessment days, which we regularly run for our clients.